shlinkio/shlink/CONTRIBUTING.md

 The base branch should always be `develop`, and the target branch for the pull request should also be `develop`.

 Before your branch can be merged, all the checks described in [Running code checks](#running-code-checks) have to be passing.
 You can verify that manually by running `./indocker composer ci`, or wait for the build to be run automatically after the pull request is created.

+## Architectural Decision Records

+The project includes logs for some architectural decisions, using the [adr](https://adr.github.io/) proposal.

+If you are curious or want to understand why something has been built in some specific way, [take a look at them](docs/adr).